-My unique combination of education and work experience is an asset when defending criminal allegations.
+My unique combination of education and work experience is an asset when defending against criminal allegations.

 After completing a two-year contract with Alberta Justice and Solicitor General, I returned to Ontario to finish a Masters degree in Constitutional Law.
 As a Crown, I became accustomed to rigorous criminal litigation, often acting as lead counsel in cases involving expert witnesses and complex evidentiary issues.
 I have both prosecuted and defended a wide range of offences in various levels of court–from traffic court to jury trials.
 My courtroom experience includes cases involving: